engine sealing procedures

 6) All gaskets and sealing products to be on hand, with 2mm drill bits and hand power drill.

-Engine sealing document “Circuit Excel Sealing Sheet” shall be completed and signed by CAMS approved engine sealer.
+Engine sealing document “Circuit Excel Sealing Sheet” shall be completed and signed by Motorsport Australia approved engine sealer.
 The numbers of the engine seals applied shall also be recorded in the Vehicle Log Book “Change of Details” page.
-It is the Competitors responsibility to provide a copy of the sealing sheet to the Category Eligibility officer and to retain their copy and produce if requested by a CAMS official.
+It is the Competitors responsibility to provide a copy of the sealing sheet to the Category Eligibility officer and to retain their copy and produce if requested by a Motorsport Australia official.

 It is recommended by CEMC that each State club setup a Dropbox or Cloud drive where all Engine Sealing documents can be collated.
 The Engine Sealing form can be filled out on a Desktop or Laptop computer and digitally signed to avoid scanning and transformation into a document.